 Past surgical history should identify procedures that increase risk of dysmenorrhea, such as cervical conization and endometrial ablation.

 Pelvic examination focuses on detecting causes of secondary dysmenorrhea.
-The vagina, vulva, and cervix are inspected for lesions and for masses protruding through the cervical os.
-Structures are palpated to check for a tight cervical os, prolapsed polyp or fibroid, uterine masses, adnexal masses, thickening of the rectovaginal septum, induration of the cul-de-sac, and nodularity of the uterosacral ligament.
+The cervix is examined for tenderness, discharge, cervical stenosis, or a prolapsed polyp or fibroid.
+Bimanual examination is performed to check for uterine masses and uterine consistency (a boggy uterus occurs in adenomyosis), adnexal masses, thickening of the rectovaginal septum, induration of the cul-de-sac, and nodularity of the uterosacral ligament.

 Red flag findings suggest a cause of pelvic pain other than dysmenorrhea.